V3L0C1T13S/reflectcord/docs/setup.md

 ## Before we begin...

-Keep in mind, Reflectcord is currently DEVELOPMENT stage software, stability is rare, and you will likely have a subpar experience at **most** using the offical Discord client.
+Keep in mind, Reflectcord is currently DEVELOPMENT stage software, stability is rare, and you will likely have a subpar experience at **most** using the official Discord client.

 ### For WSL users